St. Paul on Justification

 hence the willingness of faithful Catholic theologians to argue and debate essential matters of faith and to even force the re-opening of questions once thought closed.

 There’s that word again: “faithful”, undefined, as if heretics are intrinsically unable to affix the term to themselves.
 Presumably by “questions once thought closed” you are talking about the decrees or canons of Trent 6.
 But it is not some secret subset of those decrees and canons that are infallible.
-They are all infallible truths, and therefore the Church has no authority to revoke them, as she has no authority to revoke the Creed.
+They [the canons] are all infallible truths, and therefore the Church has no authority to revoke them, as she has no authority to revoke the Creed.
 And therefore, if “faithful” theologians can challenge the infallibly defined dogmas of the Church, then what is the principled difference between a “faithful” theologian and a heretical theologian?
 What is the principled difference between someone who “refuses to be a dogma fundamentalist”, and a heretic?
 If there is no principled difference between heretical theologians and “faithful” theologians, then “faithful” doesn’t mean anything.

 In the peace of Christ,